ardalis/ardalis-com-gatsby/src/pages/blog/integrate-github-and-discord-with-webhooks.md

 share: true
 ---

 It's worked quite well and is completely free for our needs.
-You can easily add bots and notifications fromother system,[including your own ASP.NET web application](https://ardalis.com/add-discord-notifications-to-asp-net-core-apps)s, usingweb hooks.
+You can easily add bots and notifications from other systems, [including your own ASP.NET web application](https://ardalis.com/add-discord-notifications-to-asp-net-core-apps)s, using web hooks.

 One of the easier ways to configure notifications from things you care about as a developer to your Discord server is with GitHub web hooks.
-[There'sgreatwrite-up on how to do this here](https://gist.github.com/jagrosh/5b1761213e33fc5b54ec7f6379034a22), which I'm basically enhancing here for my own purposes (and in case that resource ever disappears).
+[There's a great write-up on how to do this here](https://gist.github.com/jagrosh/5b1761213e33fc5b54ec7f6379034a22), which I'm basically enhancing here for my own purposes (and in case that resource ever disappears).

 ## **Configure Discord Webhooks**